-Whether you're looking to start a new business or expand an existing one, Platform-as-a-Service (PaaS) solutions can be an attractive way to manage and develop not just your IT infrastructure but also the software to run it.
+The best Platform-as-a-Service (PaaS) providers can offer simple solutions to manage and develop not just your IT infrastructure but also the software to run it.

 As with IaaS and SaaS, PaaS is a world of services in which you do not need to buy expensive IT hardware, but instead pay for virtual server resources according to your needs.
 More than that, the software to manage it all is provided as part of the package.